 Related Blog you may enjoy: The fastest ways to a European passport

 The easiest countries to get citizenship through retirement visas

 Many countries around the world open their doors to retirees and often the age of retirement is quite young.
 Some countries allow foreigners to retire over the age of 45 for example.
 Have a read of our article Retirement Abroad – is this the opportunity of a lifetime for a full rundown on this topic.

 To be eligible for the retiree visa, you normally have to show that you have a regular income.
 This income could be from a pension, investments or other passive income.
 Here are just a few of the retirement visas available.
 Due to the differences in the programs, we list the amount of monthly income that you need to prove to get the visa:

-The easiest countries to get citizenship, residency, and a passport.
+The easiest country to get citizenship, residency, and a passport